MatJRobinson/My-Test-PR/README.md

 # My-Test-PR
-This repo is to test pull requests
+This is a test repo for the practicals